 - Put the dough balls in a sealable container and let it rise at room temperature for 5 – 6 hours.

-Forming the pizza
+Forming and topping the pizza

 - Prepare a bowl or deep dish with semola (flour will work if necessary).